projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 -  The IOC backend needs to emulate the channel open/reset/close message which shouldn't be forward to the native cbc signal channel.
 The Service VM signal related services should do a real open/reset/close signal channel.
--  Every backend should maintain a whitelist for different VMs.
-The whitelist can be stored in the Service VM file system (Read only) in the future, but currently it is hard coded.
+-  Every backend should maintain a passlist for different VMs.
+The passlist can be stored in the Service VM file system (Read only) in the future, but currently it is hard coded.

-IOC mediator has two whitelist tables, one is used for rx signals(SOC->IOC), and the other one is used for tx signals.
-The IOC mediator drops the single signals and group signals if the signals are not defined in the whitelist.
-For multi signal, IOC mediator generates a new multi signal, which contains the signals in the whitelist.
+IOC mediator has two passlist tables, one is used for rx signals(SOC->IOC), and the other one is used for tx signals.
+The IOC mediator drops the single signals and group signals if the signals are not defined in the passlist.
+For multi signal, IOC mediator generates a new multi signal, which contains the signals in the passlist.

 .. figure:: images/ioc-image3.png
    :width: 600px
    :align: center
    :name: ioc-med-multi-signal

-   IOC Mediator - Multi-Signal whitelist
+   IOC Mediator - Multi-Signal passlist

 Raw data
 --------